thoughtbot/ruby-science/book/code_smells/long_method.md

          8.1: SurveysController#create         app/controllers/surveys_controller.rb:6

 Methods with higher scores are more complicated.
-Anything with a score higher than 10 is worth looking at, but flog will only help you find potential trouble spots; use your own judgement when refactoring.
+Anything with a score higher than 10 is worth looking at, but flog only helps you find potential trouble spots; use your own judgement when refactoring.

 ### Example

-For an example of a Long Method, let's take a look at the highest scored method from flog, `QuestionsController#create`:
+For an example of a long method, let's take a look at the highest scored method from flog, `QuestionsController#create`:

 ``` ruby